 DUNC—an acronym which amused founding member Ted Ropp and which stuck despite raising eyebrows with its preferred pronunciation, dunce—was a relatively informal association with no fixed budget and modest goals.
 Members started meeting in 1958 on a periodic basis to discuss research and listen to distinguished speakers.
 It might have been a small effort, but it remained unique.
 It was, as one study noted, “the only academic effort in the field conducted jointly by two large universities”—and the only one in the South.

-The seminar expanded in the late 1970s, with financial support from the Ford Foundation, and, in 1984, became the Triangle Universities Security Seminar (TUSS) when North Carolina State University joined the consortium.
-In 1995, the consortium changed names again to become the Triangle Institute for Security Studies (TISS).
+The seminar expanded in the late 1970s with financial support from the Ford Foundation.
+Its operations and activities flourished to include regular conferences.
+In 1984, it expanded once more to become the Triangle Universities Security Seminar (TUSS) after North Carolina State University joined the consortium.
+In 1995, reflecting a growing research agenda and a series of successful external grants, the consortium changed names again to become the Triangle Institute for Security Studies (TISS).

 TISS has evolved over the decades, but its vision and working assumptions have remained constant.
 From its creation in 1958, it has assumed that the study of national and international security is vital.
 The development of an enlightened national security policy in a democracy depends upon the fruitful exchange of ideas—among scholars and practitioners, and among experts and citizens.
 These assumptions continue to drive the TISS mission and guide its approaches.